-"Clerk" means the clerk of the Court of Claims State Claims Commission.
+"Clerk" means the clerk of the Court of Claims West Virginia Legislative Claims Commission.

-"State agency" means a state department, board, commission, institution, or other administrative agency of state government: Provided, That a "state agency" shall not be considered to include county courts, county boards of education, municipalities, or any other political or local subdivision of the state regardless of any state aid that might be provided.
+"State agency" means a state department, board, commission, institution, or other administrative agency of state government: Provided, That a "state agency" shall not be considered to include county courts commissions, county boards of education, municipalities, or any other political or local subdivision of the state regardless of any state aid that might be provided.

 §14-2-4.
-Creation of Court of Claims Court of Claims to be continued and renamed the state Claims Commission; appointment and terms of judges commissioners; vacancies.
+Creation of Court of Claims Court of Claims to be continued and renamed the West Virginia Legislative Claims Commission; appointment and terms of judges commissioners; vacancies.

-The "Court of Claims" is hereby ereated renamed the State Claims Commission.
+The "Court of Claims" is hereby created renamed the West Virginia Legislative Claims Commission.
 It shall consist of three judges commissioners, to be appointed by the President of the Senate and the Speaker of the House of Delegates, by and with the advice and consent of the Senate, one of whom shall be appointed presiding judge commissioner.
-The judges of the Court of Claims will continue their existing terms as commissioners.
+The judges of the Court of Claims sitting on the effective date of the amendments to this article enacted during the 2017 Regular Session of the Legislature will continue their existing terms as commissioners.
 Each appointment to the court commission shall be made from a list of three qualified nominees furnished by the Board of Governors of the West Virginia State Bar.
 The President of the Senate and the Speaker of the House of Delegates may jointly terminate the appointment of any commissioner appointed under this section at any time.

 The terms of the judges of this court commissioners shall be six years. except that the first members of the court commission shall be appointed as follows: One judge for two years, one judge for four years and one judge for six years.
-As these appointments expire, all appointments shall be for six year terms Not more than two of the judges commissioners shall be of the same political party.
+As these appointments expire, all appointments shall be for six year terms.
+Not more than two of the judges commissioners shall be of the same political party.
 An appointment to fill a vacancy shall be for the unexpired term.